Logistics/Telematics

 We then swung to the other end of the spectrum:

 Though comprehensive, users found the interface somewhat cluttered.
-The lack of clear visual hierarchy made it difficult to quickly identify the most important information.
+The lack of clear visual hierarchy made it difficult to quickly scan and act on information.

 Final Metrics Display Design